A Botswana Okavango Delta Safari: an Okavango safari to never forget!

 This means that June – September are the best months for game viewing.
 Not only are there more animals in the area, but days are cool, vegetation isn’t as thick (due to it being the dry winter months) and days on safari are less likely to be impacted by heat and rainfall.
 The higher water levels also means a greater variety of activities, from water-safaris to game drives and walks.

-What wildlife can you see in the Okavango Delta?
+What wildlife can you see on safari in Botswana Okavango Delta?

 The wildlife sightings in the Okavango Delta are extraordinary, offering anything from the Big 5 to enormous herds of red lechwe plunging through the shallow floodplains, secretive sitatunga, wild dogs, spotted and brown hyena, and massive herds of buffalo and elephants.
 Indeed the Delta is home to the largest remaining elephant population on Earth—more than 80,000 elephants arrive in the delta annually to meet the oncoming floods.
 Equally noteworthy is that the endangered African Wild Dog still survives within the Okavango Delta and exhibits one of the richest pack densities in Africa.